TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 3/Joel 3.6.md

 ---

-and have sold the children of Judah and the children of Jerusalem unto the sons of the Grecians, that ye may remove them far from their border;
+and have sold the children of Judah and the children of Jerusalem to the sons of the Greeks, that you may remove them far from their border.